Hyde Park Barracks

 Tell them ellaslist sent you:

-IMPORTANT NOTICE: Currently closed, due to reopen early 2020
+IMPORTANT NOTICE: Currently closed, due to reopen on 21 February 2020

 Hyde Park Barracks was the first convict barrack in the colony.
 In its 190-year history, the Barracks has housed convict men and boys, newly arrived female immigrants and destitute women and from 1887 until the late 1970’s, it was a hub of government departments.
 Today the Hyde Park Barracks is a museum about itself, displaying evidence of the thousands of men and women who lived and worked through oral history, pictures, documents, artefacts, objects, soundscapes and the fabric and rooms of the building itself.